I’m a homes editor and I wish I'd known these 4 crucial cleaning tips that make chores cheaper, easier and quicker years ago

 You can clean with vinegar all over the home.
 It's also a smell that ants hate and will help keep them away with regular reapplication.

 Made of natural course fibers, these are great for washing fruit, surfaces, dishes, shoes and more.
-Don't brush too hard as it can be abrasive.
+Don't scrub too hard as it can be abrasive.
 Once used, hang to dry.
 When it's time to replace, remove steel ring and compost.

 Karina adds, ‘For a store-bought option that’s still eco-friendly but a bit stronger, Bar Keepers Friend Powder Cleanser, [available at Walmart] is a fantastic alternative to baking soda.'